SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 **Any expected breaking changes shall be listed here:**
 * A shim extension located in a project's dependencies can't influence other dependencies of that project anymore (to be confirmed, see `projectGraphFromTree` test case in the PoC)
+* Support for collections defined in the package.json is dropped.
+Technically it would be possible to continue to support them.
+However, they are not documented and we never saw them being used in the wild.
+Project Shims offer the same functionality

 ### Proof of Concept